Pisaster ochraceus and tidepool diversity. Pillar Point, San Mateo County, CA

 - Never 'roll' rocks.

-We have put together a list of ‘most wanted list’ based on our own questions, and in consultation with others in the scientific community, the California Ocean Science Trust, California Coastal Conservancy, and California Department of Fish & Wildlife.
+We have put together a "most wanted list" based on our own questions and in consultation with others in the scientific community, California Coastal Commission, and California Department of Fish and Wildlife.

-Click on each species name to see the existing observations of each species in California on iNaturalist.
+Click on a species name to see the existing observations of each species in California on iNaturalist.

-- All starfish species: especially Leptasterias spp., Pisaster brevispinus, & Pycnopodia helianthoides with special attention to wasting symptoms in all species
+- All starfish species: especially Leptasterias spp., Henricia spp.
+Pisaster brevispinus, & Pycnopodia helianthoides with special attention to wasting symptoms in all species

 - Pink acorn barnacle: Tetraclita rubescens

-- Seaweeds: especially Postelsia palmaeformis, Undaria pinnatifida, and Hesperophycus californicus
+- Seaweeds: especially Hesperophycus californicus and Nereocystis luetkeana

 Resources for bioblitz planners